hyperledger/fabric/docs/source/build_network.rst

 Start the network
 -----------------

+.. note:: If you ran the ``byfn.sh`` example above previously, be sure that you
+          have brought down the test network before you proceed (see `Bring Down the Network`_).

 We will leverage a script to spin up our network.
 The docker-compose file references the images that we have previously downloaded, and bootstraps the orderer with our previously generated ``genesis.block``.